mattvh/JekyllGalleryTag/README.md

     custom_attribute_name: data-lightbox
 ```

 * `source_dir` — The path (relative to your top Jekyll directory, where is `_config.yml` stored) to the folder containing your gallery images.
+Default value _images/gallery_
 * `destination_dir` — The path to you thumbnails (relative to your top Jeyll directory).
-Recommened to different to `source_dir` directory name (easy to delete all thumbnails for its re-render).
+Recommend to use a different path in relation to `source_dir` to have possibility easily remove all thumbnails in one time.
+Default value: _images/thumbs_
-* `thumb_width` — The width, in pixels, you want your thumbnails to have
+* `thumb_width` — The width, in pixels, you want your thumbnails to have.
+Default value: _150_.
-* `thumb_height` — The height, in pixels, you want your thumbnails to have
+* `thumb_height` — The height, in pixels, you want your thumbnails to have.
+Default value: _150_.
 * `columns` — How many columns galleries should display when the Liquid tag is used.
+Default value: _4_.
-* `custom_attribute_name` - add into <a> tag attribute with specified name and gallery name as a value (userful for lightbox plugins, when need to tag).
-By default custom attribute name is `rel` (used in old version of JekyllGalleryTag)
+* `custom_attribute_name` - add into <a> tag custom attribute with specified name which contain the "galleryname" (userful for lightbox plugins, when need to tag).
+By default custom attribute name is _rel_ for backward capability with old version of JekyllGalleryTag.

 Usage
 -------